Iker Lecuona: Tech3 (2019–2021)

 Lecuona's first MotoGP outing happened during the 2019 season, after having been announced as a regular rider for the following season with Tech3.
 In the season finale at Valencia, he replaced Tech3 KTM rider Miguel Oliveira who could not participate after undergoing surgery.
 Lecuona did not finish the race after crashing and retiring on lap 13 of 27.

 He was signed by Tech3 KTM for the 2020 season, after the surprise departure of Johann Zarco from the KTM Factory Team.
-Following Zarco's announcement, Brad Binder who was set to join Tech3, was promoted to the factory team, leaving the position at the satellite team next to Hafizh Syahrin vacant.
+Following Zarco's announcement, Brad Binder who was set to join Tech3, was promoted to the factory team, leaving the position at the satellite team next to Miguel Oliveira vacant.

 In 2020, Lecuona scored points in seven races, three times finishing in the top ten (9th in Aragón and Austria, and 10th in Styria).
 He was forced to sit out of the European Grand Prix in Valencia, due to Andorran quarantine rules for close contact with individuals who tested positive for the SARS-CoV-2 virus.
 His brother – with whom he lived in Andorra – and his personal assistant both tested positive for the virus on 3 November, meaning Lecuona was forced into a mandatory quarantine of 10 days minimum.
 Tech3 elected not to replace him on such short notice.
 Lecuona also missed the Valencian Grand Prix after he subsequently tested positive for the virus shortly before the beginning of the race weekend, and subsequently the Portuguese Grand Prix on the following weekend.
 KTM test rider Mika Kallio replaced Lecuona in Portugal.

 In 2021, Lecuona remained with Tech3, as per their contract, which would expire at the end of the season.
-Since his teammate Miguel Oliveira was signed with the KTM Factory Racing Team, former Ducati factory rider Danilo Petrucci was signed to partner Lecuona on a one year contract.
+Since his teammate Miguel Oliveira was signed with the KTM Factory Racing Team, former Ducati factory rider Danilo Petrucci was signed to partner Lecuona on a one-year contract.
 However, both Tech3 teammates were left without a ride for the 2022 season after Red Bull KTM Ajo teammates Remy Gardner and Raúl Fernández showed a dominant performance in the Moto2 World Championship, subsequently both being signed by Tech3 for the 2022 season.

 Superbike World Championship

 Following losing his seat in MotoGP, Lecuona secured a deal to join Honda’s factory Superbike effort for the 2022 Superbike World Championship, replacing the departing Álvaro Bautista.

+For 2026, he will join the Aruba.it Racing - Ducati Team to replace Álvaro Bautista.

+Return to MotoGP

+Repsol Honda Team (2023)

+Lecuona was selected to replace Marc Marquez at the Spanish Grand Prix in the Repsol Honda Team.

+LCR Honda Castrol (2023)

+Lecuona was selected to replace Álex Rins at the Malaysian Grand Prix and Qatar Grand Prix in the LCR Honda Castrol Team.

+Suzuka 8 Hours

+In 2025, Lecuona was scheduled to compete in the 46th Coca-Cola Suzuka 8 Hours Endurance race.
+However, he was forced to miss this event after suffering injuries in a multi-rider accident at the Hungarian Superbike race.